-Along the way there are several places to pull over and stroll down to the beach.
-Not being a tourist destination, the island’s beaches are a little scruffy, with rough shingled sand but overall it retains its rustic charm.
+Along the way, there are several places to pull over and stroll down to the beach.
+Not being a tourist destination, the island’s beaches are a little scruffy, with rough shingled sand but overall retaining a rustic charm.
 Life moves at a much slower pace here and it's hard to imagine that the buzz of Patong is only 30 minutes away.

 A road bridge from the mainland penetrates the Koh Sirey island then makes a T-junction.
-If you take a right here, several hundred metres down the road on the right-hand side you will see an ornamental gateway leading into the grounds of a monastery.
+If you take a right here, several hundred metres down the road on the right-hand side you'll see an ornamental gateway leading into the grounds of a monastery.

 Koh Sirey's Sea Gypsies

-Koh Sirey's sea gypsies are somewhat more settled than their counterparts in Myamnar but still retain their own language and distinctive culture and animistic religion.
-The sea gypsy village at Koh Sirey is well signed and there is a big open-air seafood restaurant next to it.
+Koh Sirey's Sea Gypsies are somewhat more settled than their counterparts in Myanmar, but retain their own language and distinctive culture and animistic religion.
+The Sea Gypsy village at Koh Sirey is well signed and there is a big open-air seafood restaurant next to it.
 Generally speaking, these nomadic and simple people are approachable but a little shy.
 All understand Thai.

-Koh Sirey, or Sireh or Koh Siray – all spellings are used in transliterating from the Thai – has no public transportation except the ponderous 'songthaews' (converted pickup trucks) that lumber around the island's coastal road.
-It's therefore best to hire a car or motorbike to explore the various nooks and crannies.
+Koh Sirey, or Sireh or Koh Siray – all spellings are used in transliterating from the Thai – has no public transport services other than the ponderous songthaews (converted pickup trucks) that lumber around the island's coastal road.
+It's, therefore, best to hire a car or motorbike to explore the various nooks and crannies.

-There have been a number of private villas and sophisticated residences opening up on Sirey over the past decade and upscale hotels also can’t resist its charm (with the Westin Siray Bay Resort & Spa as their pioneer).
-Stay tuned!
+There have been a number of private villas and sophisticated residences opening up on Sirey over the past decade and upscale hotels also can’t resist its charm (with the Westin Siray Bay Resort & Spa as a pioneer).

 Koh Sirey is just east of Phuket Town.
 To get there means having to pass through Phuket's port area and it takes only 15 minutes or less by car from the town centre.